JamesPImes/pyTRS/guides/guides/tractlist.md

 nested_list = [normal_list1, another_tractlist]

-# This would raise a TractListTypeError:
+# This would raise a TypeError:
 # some_tractlist = pytrs.TractList(nested_list)

 # This is fine.